gchq/sleeper/docs/adr/transaction-log-state-store.md

 ### Distributed updates and ordering

+To achieve ordered, durable updates, we can give each transaction a number.
+When we add a transaction, we use the next number in sequence after the current latest transaction.
+We use a conditional check to refuse the update if there's already a transaction with that number.
+We then need to retry if we're out of date.

+This retry is comparable to an update in the S3 state store, but each change is much quicker to apply because you don't need to store the whole state.
+You also don't need to reload the whole state each time, because you haven't applied your transaction in your local copy of the model yet.
+You need to do the conditional check as in the S3 implementation, but you don't need to update your local model until after the transaction is saved.

-A naive format for the primary key would be to take a local timestamp at the writer, and append some random data to the end.
+An alternative approach would be to store each transaction immediately, and perform some resolution after the fact.
+Say we take a local timestamp at the writer, and append some random data to the end, and use that to order the transactions.
 This would provide resolution between transactions that happen at the same time, and a reader after the fact would see a consistent view of which one happened first.
+We could then store this without checking for any other transactions being written at the same time.

 This produces a problem where if two writers' clocks are out of sync, one of them can insert a transaction into the log in the past, according to the other writer.
 Ideally we would like to only ever append at the end of the log, so we know